mcespedes99/batch-hippunfold/README.md

 ## Instructions:

+1. Clone this repo (e.g. in a /scratch or /project folder on graham)

-1. Update config file with options
+2. Edit and update the `config.yml` file with hippunfold CLI options

-2. Run `snakemake -np` for dry-run
+3. Run `snakemake -np` for dry-run (should be one job per subject)

-3. Run `snakemake --profile cc-slurm` for submitting jobs (or use your chosen profile)
+4. Run `snakemake --profile cc-slurm` for submitting jobs (or use your chosen profile)